spinnaker/spinnaker.github.io/community/gardening/spin-contrib.md

 ## Install Spinnaker

 Create a repository for yourself based on the [template repository here][tpl].

+If you are new to `kubectl` and `kustomize`, the `kustomization.yaml` file will be your "main" entry point and the files referenced will contain partial configuration files that are combined into a single `SpinnakerService` manifest.
+For more information on `kustomize` see the [official documentation here][kustomize].
+It is not necessary to install `kustomize` separately for this workshop, it is already bundled as part of `kubectl`.

 Use `spinsvc.yml` to deploy Spinnaker on the EKS cluster your instructor set up for you.
 Download the file.
 Update the last part of the s3 bucket name on L26 with your `namespace` name.
 You can find your `namespace` name on L10 of the Kubernetes config that you downloaded [earlier](#save-your-kubernetes-config-file).